Odette Eid

-Odette Eid is the artistic name of Odette Haidar Eid (Zahlé, Lebanon, March 7, 1922 – São Paulo, Brazil, July 13, 2019).
-She was a Lebanese sculptor, who lived in Brazil since 1925.
+Odette Haidar Eid (March 7, 1922 in Zahlé, Lebanon – July 13, 2019 in São Paulo, Brazil) was a Brazilian sculptor.

 Biography

 When she was three years old, Eid emigrated with her family to São Paulo in Brazil.
-Eid’s mother, a self-taught painter, specialized in copies of great masters.
+Eid's mother, a self-taught painter, specialized in copies of great masters.

-Odette had to postpone her dream of pursuing artistic studies due to her family's financial difficulties and her father's opposition.
-Odette finished her studies at Colégio Oriental which at the time was a school attended by the Lebanese community children.

-Decades later, already married and with four children, Eid started taking courses such as: Art History at IADÊ-Art and Design Institute, with Paulo Ramos Machado; Brazilian Art at Espade, with Loy Cox Vilela; Brazilian Folkore Theory and Research at Escola de Folclore, with Rossini Tavares de Lima and Julieta de Andrade; Myths and Magic, Art History, with Fábio Magalhães; Contemporary Art, with Alice Brill and Avancini.
+Decades later, already married and with four children, Eid started taking courses such as: Art History at IADÊ-Art and Design Institute, with Paulo Ramos Machado; Brazilian Art at Espade, with Loy Cox Vilela; Brazilian Folklore Theory and Research at Escola de Folclore, with Rossini Tavares de Lima and Julieta de Andrade; Myths and Magic, Art History, with Fábio Magalhães; Contemporary Art, with Alice Brill and Avancini.

 At the age of 52, Eid was diagnosed with breast cancer and had to undergo a mastectomy that left her right arm with a chronic deficiency.
 As a result, between 1974 and 1982, Eid traveled to many different places including Lebanon, Middle East, Europe, United States, Japan and China.
 Eid visited many museums and international collections, which contributed to widen the repertoire for her future creations.

-Odette’s talent bloomed in 1982 when she created dolls with heads made of epoxy and fabric, using her “savoir faire” in sewing, which she had also learned from her mother.
+Odette's talent bloomed in 1982 when she created dolls with heads made of epoxy and fabric, using her “savoir faire” in sewing, which she had also learned from her mother.
 In 1983, these first works resulted in her first exhibition as an artist at Chelsea Art Gallery – São Paulo.

 Two years after starting her work as an artist, Odette Eid refined her techniques and knowledge with the Italian sculptors Domenico Calabrone and Elvio Becheroni, at Studio Artescultura2, and took drawing classes with Odetto Guersoni.
 After that, Eid started her renowned work in bronze sculptures which started to be displayed in solo and group exhibitions.